Ten Keys To Forgiveness

 Calvin D. Banyan, MA, BCH, CI

-If a forgiveness experience, is superior to a "letting go" of the offender, why would therapists abandon it?
-Perhaps these therapists have had difficulty in consistently getting their clients to forgive.
-Frustrated and concerned therapists have told me that they feel that forgiveness may be too high of a standard to meet for most of their clients.
+If a forgiveness experience, is superior to a "letting go" of the offender, why would hypnotists abandon it?
+Perhaps these hypnotists have had difficulty in consistently getting their clients to forgive.
+Frustrated and concerned hypnotists have told me that they feel that forgiveness may be too high of a standard to meet for most of their clients.
 They are concerned that when they are unable to conduct a successful forgiveness session that they may be causing more harm than good, perhaps, causing their clients to feel feel guilty about their inability to forgive.
 An unsuccessful forgiveness session may also suggest to the client that the work that they are doing is incomplete, or not working.

-Briefly, Forgiveness Therapy consists of suggesting to the somnambulistic client that she is going into a room with two chairs.
+Briefly, Forgiveness Work consists of suggesting to the somnambulistic client that she is going into a room with two chairs.
 The client sits in one chair and the offender, the one who hurt them, sits in the other chair.
 Who the offender is, is revealed during the age regression phase.

 This "offender" is perceived as being the one most responsible for the Initial Sensitizing Even (ISE) associated with the client's problem.
 Another approach is to simply suggest to the client that the person who "hurt you more than any one else goes in the other chair."